A seasonal twist on classic French toast. The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 - Lightly spray pan with non-stick spray.

 - Dunk a piece of bread in the French toast mixture, covering each side.
-Gently shake off any access batter in the bowl.
+Gently shake off any excess batter in the bowl.

 - Place on pan on one side until golden; flip and allow the other side to golden.